-Reading is important to me.
-Not only is it one way to fill in the gaps left by my formal education but it is a meaningful way to better myself.
-Reading alone, however, isn't enough.
-What you read and how you apply it matters.
-In the past year, I started reading over 300 books and finished 161 of them.
+Reading is important.
+Not only is it one way to fill in the gaps left by formal education but it is a meaningful way to better ourselves.

 Reading what everyone else reads is good for conversation, perhaps, but it’s not going to help you to think differently.
 And if you can’t think differently, you’re always going to be a one-legged man in an ass kicking contest.